SkyRats/Workshops-2024/workshop-gazebo/README.md

     </include>
 </launch>
 ```
 This is a standard launch file for our purposes here in Skyrats.
+Save this launch file as `my_world.launch`.

 ## SDF Files